Norwich Blitz: Effects

 229 citizens were killed in the two Baedeker raids with 1000 others injured, and 340 by bombing throughout the war—giving Norwich the highest air raid casualties in Eastern England.
 Out of the 35,000 domestic dwellings in Norwich, 2,000 were destroyed, and another 27,000 suffered some damage.
 Fewer than 5,000 houses escaped without any damage at all.

 Norwich City Station was lost in the bombings, along with large parts of St Stephen's Street.
 The thatched buildings on All Saint's Green, notably Bond's department store were completely destroyed by fire.
 In addition, the junction between Barn Road and St Benedict's Street was completely destroyed, with only the city wall surviving.
 St Paul's Church near Peacock Street and Willis Street was destroyed, with the surviving ruins being demolished in the 1950s and the site cleared in the 1960s to make way for the inner-ring road.
-Curls' Department store in Orford Place which was rebuilt in 1955, and is now Debenhams.
+Curls' Department store in Orford Place which was rebuilt in 1955, and was later Debenhams.
 St Augustine's School was wrecked, as well as the Norwich Institution for the Blind on Magdalen Street.
 Ralph Mottram, author of Assault Upon Norwich, stated that "those of us who drove through the blazing streets had an unpleasant reminder of old days of Ypres and Armentieres (First World War)".

 Aftermath

-Repair work begun from 1950 onwards, and the total cost of the work occasioned by all raids during April 1942 and since was approximately £1,060,000 of which £280,000 was for materials and haulage.
+Repair work began in 1950, and the total cost of the work occasioned by all raids during April 1942 and since was approximately £1,060,000 of which £280,000 was for materials and haulage.